gazbert/bxbot/README.md

 The latest stable build can always be found on the [Releases](https://github.com/gazbert/bxbot/releases) page.
 The SNAPSHOT builds on master are active development builds, but the tests should always pass and the bot should always be deployable.

-## Issue & Change Management
-Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) - submit bugs here.

-You are welcome to take on new features or fix bugs!
-See [here](CONTRIBUTING.md) for how to get involved.

 ## User Guide